 Utah State Highway 261 basically splits the Cedar Mesa-Grand Gulch area in half.
 To the east of SH 261, Fish Creek, Owl, Mule, Arch, and Road canyons drain into Comb Wash.

-That said, one of my pet peeves is people that want no one to know about these sites, except a select group of friends.
+One of my pet peeves is people that want no one to know about these sites except a select group of friends.
 Sadly, this includes the BLM.
-Poorly maintained slick rock-dirt roads, few marked trailheads, and non-maintained cairned trails indicate the BLM has little interest, except to charge a fee, in making these sites available to the public.
-There are reports of rangers at Kane Wash being reluctant to provide directions to some sites...public lands should be open to everyone and the Cedar Mesa Plateau is on public land controlled by the Bureau of Land Management.
+Rough poorly maintained slick rock-dirt roads, few marked trailheads, and non-maintained cairned trails indicate the BLM has little interest, except to charge a fee, in making these sites available to the public.
+There are reports of rangers at Kane Wash being reluctant to provide directions to some sites…public lands should be open to everyone and the Cedar Mesa Plateau is on public land controlled by the Bureau of Land Management.
 This does not mean cutting off-road vehicle trails, taking artifacts, or damaging the ruins in any way should not be prosecuted to the full extent of the law.

 Policing the Cedar Mesa area is impossible.
 Restricting access is not the solution.
 Many of the well known Cedar Mesa sites are hard to find and difficult to reach…internet comments suggest many visitors do not find the ruin they seek.
 The vast majority of present day visitors to the spectacular canyon settings of the Cedar Mesa sites are acutely aware of the sites cultural and historical significance and the environment impact of visitors.
 Being naive, my belief is if people spend the time and money to experience these sites in a natural environment, they will be, and are, protective.

 The main argument against giving directions to the well known Cedar Mesa Anasazi sites is to protect them from pot and artifact hunters.
-Protecting well known sites from pot hunters is ridiculous, pot hunters and archeologists took anything of value from these sites long ago.
-For an interesting perspective on archeologists read Waldo Wilcox's comments on the archeologists in Range Creek in National Geographic and the Denver Post...Wilcox's comments on archeologists are well worth reading
+Protecting well known sites from pot hunters is ridiculous, pot hunters and archaeologists took anything of value from these sites long ago.
+For an interesting perspective on archaeologists, Google Waldo Wilcox’s comments on the archaeologists in Range Creek in National Geographic and the Denver Post…Wilcox’s comments are well worth reading

 I spent two weeks in September 2011, camped just off the Government Trail Road which is one of the major roads on Cedar Mesa Plateau.
 The Government Trail Road is not marked, but the road is directly across from Cigarette Springs Road, which is marked.
 There are three signed roads off of SH 261, Snow Flat Road, Bullet Canyon, and Cigarette Springs Road.
 Once on these rough rocky poorly-maintained roads, finding the trailhead to the ruin is the problem.